browserengineering/book/book/scripts.md

 ```

 In JavaScript, `querySelectorAll` is a method on the `document`
-object, so define one in the JavaScript runtime:
+object, which we need to define in the JavaScript runtime:

 ``` {.javascript}
 document = { querySelectorAll: function(s) {